philskents/allotments-garden/Home.md

 - A single Obsidian vault backed up and synchronized using git will form the core of my Obsidian setup
 - This will require some specific [[Vault Setup|vault configurations]] to support Allotments
 - Each Allotment will then [[Allotment Setup|be configured]] as a git submodule

+At this point you now have a bunch of markdown and associated attachments that you can host in a variety of ways stored away from your main vault.